 Before compiling a technical assignment for the development of an IT product, one should understand what tasks the eCommerce site is intended to solve.
 To form this understanding, you need to take into account the interests of the target audience and those who will work with the site within the company.
-That is “gather functional and business requirements”.
+That is, gather functional and business requirements for the eCommerce site.
 It helps accurately estimate the budget and the time to execute your task, and developers will not have to redo their job.
 In this article, we will tell you what business and functional requirements are, how to collect them right and what is the best way to convey them to the developer.

 What are business requirements